mapeveri/ionic-multiselect/README.rst

 Ionic Multiselect
 ===================

-Multiselect for Inonic Framework.
+**THIS REPO IS DEPRECATED.** Multiselect for Inonic Framework.
 Inspired by ionic-fancy-select and this snippet: http://codepen.io/mhartington/pen/CImqy?editors=101.

 Install
 -------